Luaihasan12/typeit/README.md

 ### Companion Functions

-Use these functions to chain typing commands together upon initialization.
+Use these functions to chain typing commands together after creating a new instance of TypeIt.

 | Function        | Arguments   | Description
 | ------------- | ------------- | ------------- |